Paternalism and Deliberation: An Experiment on Making Formal Rules: Preregistered analyses

 Analysis 2 (Section \ref{undopra2} in this Appendix) relates to hypothesis \ref{undohyp2}.
 It survives even the most conservative adjustment, where all preregistered tests are jointly adjusted.

 Analysis 7 (Section \ref{undopra7} in this Appendix) relates to hypothesis \ref{undohyp6}.
-It does not survive the most conservative adjustment ($p = 0.077 > 0.05$).
-However, the $t$-test is revealed to be the most conservative among common tests.
+It survives the within-family adjustment (adjusted $p = 0.017$).
+The final row of Table \ref{undoadjp} reports a conservative sensitivity check in which all tests are adjusted jointly, yielding adjusted $p = 0.077$; because this adjustment pools distinct outcome domains, it should be understood as a conservative upper bound.
+Even under this bound, the $t$-test is the most conservative among common tests.
 A Wilcoxon rank sum test on the same data reveals $p = 0.00028$ (conservatively adjusted: $p = 0.003$).
 A two-sample Kolmogorov--Smirnov test shows $p \approx 0.00031$ (conservatively adjusted: $p = 0.003$).
 Wilcoxon-type tests have been criticized in the literature \citep{divine2018wilcoxon}.
 We can use Mood's median test to evaluate a null hypothesis of equal medians.
-When we do so, we find $p \approx 0.005$, conservatively adjusted to $p \approx 0.047$.
+When we do so, we find $p \approx 0.005$, conservatively adjusted to $p \approx 0.042$.

 Moreover, we can group Undo and Delay, and Once and EndoDelay.
-Recall from Section \ref{undomentmodresult} that Once and EndoDelay were identical on page 1, and that Undo and Delay both share deliberation.
+Recall from Section \ref{undomentmodresult} that Once and EndoDelay were identical on the experiment's first page, and that Undo and Delay both share deliberation.
 Note how model 4 in Table \ref{tu1} shows how errors are slightly, though not significantly, lower in EndoDelay than in Once, making the overall grouped error closer to Once and Delay.
 Yet, after grouping, Welch's $t$-test returns $p = 0.0015$ (conservatively adjusted: $p = 0.013$).
 Wilcoxon and Kolmogorov--Smirnov tests show, after conservative adjustment, $p < 0.001$.
 A conservatively adjusted $p < 0.001$ also obtains in a Fisher's exact test on the null hypothesis that the proportion of errors equal to zero (model 1 in Table \ref{tu3} in this Appendix) is equal between the two groups of treatments.

 The following table reports conservatively adjusted $p$-values from Welch's $t$-tests, Wilcoxon rank sum tests and Kolmogorov--Smirnov tests with all possible reasonable groupings of treatments:

 \begin{adjustbox}{max width=\textwidth}